Oberwolfach Leibniz Fellows

-The focus of this programme "Oberwolfach Leibniz Fellows" (OWLF) for postdoctoral researchers is to support outstanding young mathematical researchers in the realization of own research projects during an important period of their scientific career.
+The focus of this program "Oberwolfach Leibniz Fellows" (OWLF) for postdoctoral researchers is to support outstanding young mathematical researchers in the realization of own research projects during an important period of their scientific career.
 The MFO offers undisturbed working conditions with an excellent infrastructure embedded in an international environment.

 The MFO provides working space for postdocs for totally 100 person-weeks per year.
-The duration of a stay in Oberwolfach can be from one to three months and can be split into at most two periods whithin one year after approval.
+The duration of a stay in Oberwolfach can be from one to three months and can be split into at most two periods within one year after approval.
 It is the intention of this programme to enable shorter but more intensive research phases with a perspective exceeding the duration of the stay at the MFO.
 The possibility to visit Oberwolfach Workshops in the own field of research during an OWLF stay is a plus of this programme.

-The institute wishes to increase the number of female participants.
+The Institute wishes to increase the number of female participants.
 Female mathematicians are strongly encouraged to apply.

 In order to take into consideration the special needs of the postdocs the programme is set up very versatile and flexible, and aims at:

 - Individual persons, realizing a larger project (e.g. revision of the dissertation prior to its publication, finalization of a large research project)

 - Small groups of two to four persons (also from different countries), applying for a common project or for a project with related subjects that can be realized during a common research stay at Oberwolfach.